Yeop Mahidin Mohamed Shariff: World War II

 When World War II broke out, Yeop Mahidin formed a resistance group called the Pahang Wataniah.
 The unit had a strength of 254 men and was assisted by Force 136, which assigned Major Richardson to help train the unit.
 His bravery and exploits earned him the nickname "Singa Melayu" (Malay Lion).
 The main success of the team is still in the memories of Dato 'Yoep is the success they ambushed the Japanese Army, where a group of 20 locals under the leadership of Lt Confident to kill 30 to 40 people and destroyed 41 Japanese military vehicles.
 This success is the result of planning and selection of an ambush spot by Dato 'Yoep as the head of the team.

 During 1950, the team 'Home Guard was formed and Dato 'Yoep was appointed as Deputy Director.
 The primary goal of the Home Guard is to assist the security forces in the face of the communist threat.
 In 1958, the team disbanded and Dato 'Yoep has been appointed as Chief Food Denial' Officer 'in Perak.
 When the Territorial Army was established to replace the Home Guard, Dato 'Yoep was appointed as the first Director of the Territorial Army with the rank of Colonel.
 In addition, he was also Chairman of the Armed Forces Boxing and Football.
 Then in November, 1963, Dato 'Yoep have left the military and became a District Officer of Kuala Lipis.
 In 1965, he was appointed as Secretary, Ministry of Social Welfare and in 1967 joined Felda settlers Affairs Director.

 In 1945, Yeop Mahidin was made Commander of local resistance forces and made a Major.
 He was offered by the British to undergo military training in Britain but he refused.
 Captain Abdul Razak bin Hussein (later Malaysia's Second Prime Minister) and Lieutenant Ghazali bin Shafie (a renowned Malaysian Foreign Minister) was sent instead.

-Founding Rejimen Askar Wataniah
+Founding of Rejimen Askar Wataniah

-In 1950, the British Malaya government formed the "Home Guard" and yeop Mahidin was made the Deputy Director of the Malayan Home Guard.
+In 1950, the British Malaya government formed the "Home Guard" and Yeop Mahidin was made the Deputy Director of the Malayan Home Guard.
 The Home Guard was tasked with static local Defence and manned checkpoints that curbed the flow of supplies to Communist Terrorists.

 In 1958, as the threat of the communist terrorists receded, the Malayan Home Guard was disbanded.
 The Malayan Territorial Army was formed in 1958 with the passing of the Territorial Army Ordinance 1958.
 The Territorial Army soon changed its name to Askar Wataniah.
 Yeop Mahidin was made the First Director of Askar Wataniah with the rank of Colonel.